 By delivering 360-degree insights and verified data, automation and analytics will bring better ways to support everything from supplier management to contracting, spend management and auditing.
 These gains will enable teams to work proactively, providing the space to build stronger internal and external relationships, engage in more transparent negotiations, and preemptively mitigate financial and reputational risk.

-However, technology cannot drive value gains on its own – As Proudfoot CEO states ‘great things happen at the intersection of people and technology.’
+However, technology cannot drive value gains on its own – As former Proudfoot CEO states ‘great things happen at the intersection of people and technology.’
 Sourcing leaders must be empowered with decision-making capabilities and have the right skills to engage their teams throughout the lifecycle of procurement in business while their teams are given the time and resources to realize their potential.
 For many companies, this transformation will require a shift in perspective toward managing supply chains for long-term success.
 It also means taking responsibility for sourcing decisions at the highest levels of the organization.

 There will be undoubtedly more uncertainty on the horizon of procurement in business, from deepening geopolitical rivalries to the destabilizing effects of climate change.
 Reverting to yesterday’s business-as-usual is not an option.
 Instead, success will increasingly be driven by resilient supply chains and the progressive, collaborative professionals that manage them.